david-truong/liferay-microfrontends/README.md

 fit the *remote_app_html_selector* should be just an unique id fit the *remote_app_module_name* must be exactly the same as configured at webpack.config in the output library parameter.

-save then reload the page, you should see your react app running inside the Liferay Portlet
+### Good to go

+You should see at your Liferay Portal (after reloading the page) the React APP running smoothly.